Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] `SGD` graph node features probably put on Raw. → already had something going for this.
 Node features put on `G_gene`.
 Naming probably isn't perfect. → sort of misappropriating the `BaseEmbeddingDataset` [[torchcell/datasets/sgd_gene_graph.py]] for instance `MODEL_TO_WINDOW` no longer makes any sense.
 - [x] Need to recompute Esm since we saved as `numpy` `ndarray`. → Did on `Delta` → `Delta` login node is acting up.
 Did from terminal ssh. → globus to local... → Somehow numpy didn't get removed.
 Unsure what happened.
 Commited Again and relaunched on `Delta`.
 - [x] Check if Esm embeddings works. → Worked with most recent update on delta.
 Shape issue
-- [ ] I wanted to used torch.Embedding to encode the categorical variables in [[Sgd_gene_graph|dendron://torchcell/torchcell.datasets.sgd_gene_graph]]... turns out nobody really does this because it creates serialization issues in the data loader when trying to serialized vectors with gradients attached.
+- 🔲 I wanted to used torch.Embedding to encode the categorical variables in [[Sgd_gene_graph|dendron://torchcell/torchcell.datasets.sgd_gene_graph]]... turns out nobody really does this because it creates serialization issues in the data loader when trying to serialized vectors with gradients attached.
 Guess now we know.
-The proper thing to do is to pass the data to the model, and to create the embedding within the model.
+The proper thing to do is to pass the data to the model, and to create the embedding within the model. → moving to [[user.mjvolk3.torchcell.tasks.future#future]]
 - [x] I think it is worth adding categorical variables.
 If we perturb a gene involved in an important pathway or many important pathway there should be fitness consequences → ![](./assets/images/pathway-annotations-per-gene.png) → This also provides a route directly adding gene ontology to nodes without additional layers of abstraction or graph mapping.
 This only works for categorical annotaion, and in the case of gene ontology it completely loses structure.
 But this creates a nice comparison of structure based and structure free.
-- [ ] Try to combine embeddings with node data.
+- 🔲 Try to combine embeddings with node data.
-- [ ] Deep Set models parameterize by add and mean for `scatter_add` and `scatter_mean`
+- 🔲 Deep Set models parameterize by add and mean for `scatter_add` and `scatter_mean` → Not really sure what this mean, moving to [[user.mjvolk3.torchcell.tasks.future#future]]
-- [ ] Count parameters script, also plot distribution of sizes.
+- 🔲 Count parameters script, also plot distribution of sizes.
-- [ ] Check no issue with model. [[deep_set-sweep_05|dendron://torchcell/experiments.smf-dmf-tmf-001.conf.deep_set-sweep_05.yaml]]
+- 🔲 Check no issue with model. [[deep_set-sweep_05|dendron://torchcell/experiments.smf-dmf-tmf-001.conf.deep_set-sweep_05.yaml]]
-- [ ] Check no issue with embeddings. [[Yaml|dendron://torchcell/experiments.smf-dmf-tmf-001.conf.deep_set-sweep_06.yaml]]
+- 🔲 Check no issue with embeddings. [[Yaml|dendron://torchcell/experiments.smf-dmf-tmf-001.conf.deep_set-sweep_06.yaml]]
-- [ ] Add all possible embeddings and test run under optimal loader.
+- 🔲 Add all possible embeddings and test run under optimal loader.
-- [ ] Add gradient log.
+- 🔲 Add gradient log.
-- [ ] Run loader overnight?, try sweep on `1e2` over configs 2 epochs.
+- 🔲 Run loader overnight?, try sweep on `1e2` over configs 2 epochs.
-- [ ] [[Deep_set_transformer|dendron://torchcell/torchcell.models.deep_set_transformer]] add `scatter_add` and `scatter_mean`
+- 🔲 [[Deep_set_transformer|dendron://torchcell/torchcell.models.deep_set_transformer]] add `scatter_add` and `scatter_mean`
-- [ ]

 ## 2024.04.03